helinal/cybersecurityproject/README.md

 ### Description

 Broken access control occurs when users can access data or perform actions outside their intended permissions.
 This could involve accessing or modifying unauthorized resources by altering urls, viewing  another user's data or bypassing authentication checks entirely.
 These problems can arise when when proper restrictions on what users can do or see are not enforced properly.
-Prevention methods could include enforcing strict user permissions and checking user privileges consistently, for example.
+Prevention methods include enforcing strict user permissions and checking user privileges consistently, for example.
 In this app, it is intended that only users that are logged in would be able to vote or add new polls.
 However, currently anyone can access the */add/* endpoint to create a poll, for example.

 ### How to fix